Ghasak/Emacs_Config/docs/emacs_server_startup/5_emacs_server_premier.md

 ```sh
  socket_file=$(lsof -c Emacs | grep server | tr -s " " | cut -d' ' -f8) && echo $socket_file

 ```
+3. You can kill the loggin server first and then run manually the server using `myemacs` command as we mentioned.
+So, this way, you can have both method.